Slavic fantasy

-Slavic fantasy (Славянское фэнтези, fantasy słowiańska) is a sub-genre of contemporary art (fantasy literature, cinema, video games, visual arts) that developed in the late 90s and early 2000s.
+Slavic fantasy (Славянское фэнтези, fantasy słowiańska) is a sub-genre of contemporary art (fantasy literature, cinema, video games, visual arts) that developed in the late 1990s and early 2000s.
 Slavic fantasy is distinguished by the incorporation of Slavic folklore, legends, bylinas, and myths into the general canons of fantasy literature.
 However, its genre boundaries remain indistinct.

 A kind of fantasy genre in modern Russian mass literature, which has a certain specificity is fairy tale-mythological and adventure prose.
 Occasionally the term "Russian fantasy" is used as a synonym for Slavic fantasy, although the former phrase is more often used to refer to any fantasy written in Russian.

+The Slavic fantasy also exists outside Russia.
+A major example of that genre outside Russia is the Polish fantasy series The Witcher.

 History

 Precursors

 Slavic fantasy as a distinct literary genre grew in opposition to Western fantasy, which has its origins in Celtic and Norse mythology.
 However, the literary tradition in which Slavic fantasy finds its modern roots emerged over a century ago.
 Sometimes the Russian folktales and medieval tales of Bovo Korolevich and Yeruslan Lazarevich are cited as the origins of Slavic fantasy, although those were originally adapted translations of Chivalric romances and the Iranian epic Shahnameh, respectively.
 The fantastic works of 18th-century writers Mikhail Popov, Mikhail Chulkov, and Vasily Lyovshin about Russian Bogatyrs are filled with the distinct realities of Slavic mythology and Russian history, but as these authors are reinterpreting Western court literature, they are not entirely original.
 Nevertheless, these books are considered predecessors to Pushkin's poem "Ruslan and Lyudmila."

+Within Polish literature, Józef Ignacy Kraszewski's An Ancient Tale (1876) and Władysław Orkan's Drzewiej (1921) are seen as important precursor works for the Slavic fantasy genre.

 Gogol's works such as Evenings on a Farm near Dikanka are often referred to as precursors to Slavic fantasy.
 Although largely forgotten today, the works of 19th century writer Alexander Veltman fit into the framework of Slavic fantasy, particularly his novels The Immortal Koschey (1833) and Svyatoslavovich, Nursling of the Devil (1834).

 Contemporary Slavic fantasy

 Yuri Nikitin founded modern Slavic fantasy (or at least its heroic sub-genre) with his series of novels The Three from the Forest.
 Another prominent author of Slavic fantasy is Maria Semyonova, who wrote the Wolfhound series.
-It is worth noting that some Russian-speaking writers draw on Norse mythology (classified by Dr. Elena Safron as Western fantasy) – Elizaveta Dvoretskaya's series Ship in the Fjord, for instance – and some English-speaking writers use Old Russian pagan folklore (e.g. Carolyn Cherryh in Rusalka (1989) and Chernevog (1990).
+Some Russian-speaking writers draw on Norse mythology (classified by Dr. Elena Safron as Western fantasy) – Elizaveta Dvoretskaya's series Ship in the Fjord, for instance – and some English-speaking writers use Old Russian pagan folklore (e.g. Carolyn Cherryh in Rusalka (1989) and Chernevog (1990).
+Slavic fantasy motifs also play a very important role in Anton Vilgotsky's novel Shepherd of the Dead.

 One of the most famous writers in Slavic fantasy is Andrzej Sapkowski, author of the Witcher series, which is the basis for the popular video game trilogy.
-Slavic fantasy motifs also play a very important role in Anton Vilgotsky's novel Shepherd of the Dead.
+Other examples of Polish works classified as Slavic fantasy include the Kajko i Kokosz comic book series.